DaveKaretnyk/parsing-utils2/README.md

 better project organization.

 #### utc-python
-Program the generates test method stubs for the Python module (file) provided as argument.
+Java program the generates test method stubs for the Python module (file) provided as argument.
 Uses the same grammar as project 'check-python27'.
 More information in the readme.txt in the directory.